Leaflowave/PrivCQ/README.md

 # PrivCQ
-Implementation of the paper "PrivCQ: Trading Conditional Queries in Data Marketplaces" in KDD
+Implementation of the paper "PrivCQ: Trading Conditional Queries in Data Marketplaces" for KDD2022.